NFPA 70E Certification - Electrical Safety Compliance

-The National Fire Protection Association (NFPA) 70E standard is a cornerstone of electrical safety in the workplace.
+The National Fire Protection Association is the authority governing the NFPA 70E standard for electrical safety in the workplace.
+It is a cornerstone of electrical safety in the workplace.
 While the standard itself doesn't offer a direct "certification," achieving proficiency in its principles is paramount for those working with electrical systems.
 Understanding the standard and certification programs is essential for employers and workers alike to ensure workplace safety and compliance with OSHA regulations, specifically 1910 Subpart S.

 What Does Arc Flash Proficiency Signify?